tboronczyk/WritersGuide/WritersGuide.md

 Working with your Editor
 ---
-    "To write well, express yourself like the common people but think like a wise man."
+*To write well, express yourself like the common people but think like a wise man.* - Aristotle
-    - Aristotle

 Your editor is your primary contact and advocate so never be afraid to ask him questions if you don't understand something.
 He is responsible for managing authors and ensuring published articles are clear, correct, concise, complete, and consistent.
 It's the editor's job to ensure all submissions meet a level of quality before publication.
 If your article doesn't meet your editor's expectations then he'll send it back to you with changes and constructive feedback to help you improve it.